 We at SAVE ME FROM created better, cleaner, safer, more transparent hair care while on a mission to save hair, save lives, and empower.
-We donate 10% net income to organizations who help save people in real crisis.
+We advocate for suicide prevention to help save people in real crisis.
 Formulated with clean ingredients and a clean conscience.

 Krissie Gerrard is a biochemist and cosmetic formulator with a background in both research and development and product development.
 She partnered with leading contract manufacturers to develop skin and hair care brands including Bliss Color and Orlando Pita Play, directing both formulation and clinical testing.
 She worked as the senior formulation chemist at a contract manufacturer developing formulas for prestige brands found at Sephora and Ulta.
 She studied hair biology through the University of Cincinnati’s James L. Winkle College of Pharmacy and writes newsletter articles for the Society of Cosmetic Chemists.